 — Cindi Howson (@BIScorecard) September 10, 2012

-The user interface for Free-Hand SQL is spartan, so the query is usually crafted elsewhere in a tool with better SQL editing features such as Microsoft Access, Dell TOAD, or the SQL editor provided by the database vendor then simply pasted into a humble box in Desktop Intelligence.
+The user interface for Free-Hand SQL is spartan, so the query is usually crafted elsewhere in a tool with better SQL editing features such as Microsoft Access, TOAD, or the SQL editor provided by the database vendor then simply pasted into a humble box in Desktop Intelligence.

 It’s a pretty basic box, without any tools to help the Desktop Intelligence user fashion a well-written query.
 You can validate the final result, though.